+Up to 90 transfer credits will be accepted.

-Note: R.N. to B.S.N. students must meet the minimum residency requirement of 45 credits and 120 credits for graduation, as well as the General Education requirements.
+Note: R.N. to B.S.N. students must meet the minimum residency requirement of 30 credits and 120 credits for graduation, as well as the General Education requirements with the exception of the Second Language and Connections Requirement.

 Subtotal: 59